ArctosDB/documentation-wiki/_documentation/agent.markdown

 ## agent_id

-Agent_ID is the internal primary key, and when prefixed with ``https://arctos.database.museum/agent/`` becomes an actionable GUID.
+Agent_ID is the internal primary key, and when prefixed with ``https://arctos.database.museum/agent/`` becomes a stable actionable GUID suitable for external use.

 ## agent_type